varunguleriaCodes/blockchain_indexing_platform/README.md

 - `POST /api/helius/create-webhook` - Create new webhook
 - `GET /api/helius/webhooks` - Get user's webhooks
 - `DELETE /api/helius/webhook/:id` - Delete webhook
+- `POST /api/helius/webhook-handler`- Data coming from helius is handled by this api, to make this work in local, run it on ngrok.
 ## Security Considerations

 - All API endpoints are protected with JWT authentication